-In part one of this series I gave an overview of Sciatica: what is it and can yoga help with it?
+In part one of this series I gave an overview of Sciatica: what is it and can yoga help?
 In this article we look in more detail at one of the major causes of sciatic pain.
 We'll look first at the anatomy of the hip and the piriformis muscle and then which yoga poses can help with piriformis syndrome.

 A brief anatomy of the hip